Equity Principles & Beliefs

 Equity Principles

-The Atlanta Community Food Bank believes that while the scale of the problems of food insecurity is large, we envision the Food Bank as a place where…
+While the scale of the problems of food insecurity is large, we envision the Atlanta Community Food Bank as a place where…

 - Diverse community members, staff, and partners are recruited, retained, and supported.